jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ## Webservers

-August 6th 1991, Tim Berners-Lee deployed the first webpage and the created the first websaerver.
+August 6th 1991, Tim Berners-Lee deployed the first webpage and the created the first webserver.
 For history's sake, an early copy of it was found on an old system and [restored](http://info.cern.ch/hypertext/WWW/TheProject.html "First webpage").
 He was working at the [CERN](https://en.wikipedia.org/wiki/CERN "CERN") research lab in Switzerland.
 He did so with the idea to be able to freely share text data amongst researchers and national research labs world-wide.
 To do this he created the Hypertext Transfer Protocol -- [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol "HTTP Protocol") protocol for sending and receiving requests as well as a webserver named, NCSA, that would receive and process those requests, returning text to a client browser to be rendered.

 The first webserver gave rise to a commercial company called Netscape started by the now famous investor Marc Andreeson, with research coming out of the University of Illinois.
 Famous for their Netscape Navigator browser, they were also the pioneers of the first webserver software.
 This software had been commercially available before at a high price and was limited to those who already could afford a large hardware investment.
 The Apache webserver came out of this code base and became the name and the first product of the Apache Opensource Foundation.
 When we look to two technologies that were used by the dotcom companies that survived the first and second crashes, we find that both the Apache webserver along with the MySQL database made the web possible.